 What are custom fields?

 By default, a database in Pages has some generic fields set up for you - things like the record title and record content.
 In most cases though, you'll need other types of information for each record too, and that's where custom fields come in.
-They allow you to define other pieces of information about records, which is displayed as
+They allow you to define other pieces of information about records, which is displayed as part of the record.
+Pages supports a wi

 By default, Pages will show your custom fields as badges in the listing and record views, and when creating a field you can choose a color and some basic positioning options.
 For many of your uses, this may be sufficient, but for more advanced usage Pages allows you to set up custom field formatters that take the raw data and display it however you wish.
 We're going to use field formatters for each of our custom fields so we can control exactly how they look.